savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ![Paged Memory Illustration](https://github.com/user-attachments/assets/f617f88d-4a7c-4214-bb9d-6d57cfaf3bd5)

-Typically, this means that if a process requests `1024` bytes of memory, its is possible that this'll result in `4k` of memory being allocated.
+Typically, this means that if a process requests `1024` bytes of memory, it is possible that this will result in `4k` of memory being allocated.
 Likewise, if a process releases `1024` bytes of memory, the effective memory it uses might not decrease if the page this chunk of memory was on still has other parts of it used.

 ### Shared memory

 Now all memory used by a process belongs to it!
-Typically, when a process loads a shared dynamic library, the binary code from that library is potentially shared accross all processes loading from the same library.
+Typically, when a process loads a shared dynamic library, the binary code from that library is potentially shared across all processes loading from the same library.

 Technically, this means that the binary code from the library is loaded in _shared memory pages_.
 These pages can be associated by the kernel to several processes all using the same shared library.

 On linux, you can see the list of shared dynamic library used by a process by calling `ldd`.
-On macos, it is `otool`.
+On macOS, it is `otool`.
 Here's an example with liquidsoap:

 ```shell
 % otool -L _build/default/src/bin/liquidsoap.exe                                                                                                                      18:48:21